stackhpc/zuul-operator/doc/source/index.rst

             The key name in the secret should be ``dburi``.

+         .. attr:: allowUnsafeConfig
+            :default: False

+            If you are running in a resource constrained environment (such as minikube), the requested resource values for the Percona XtraDB may be too large.
+Set this to True to override the default values and construct the cluster regardless.
+Only use this for testing.

       .. attr:: zookeeper

          This is not required unless you want to manage the ZooKeeper